Plugin: Add metadata to URL

 Purpose

-The plugin extends the functionality provided by external metadata by allowing for more flexible and complex matching against document URLs.
+This plugin extends the functionality provided by external metadata by providing flexible and complex matching against document URLs when associating your additional metadata.

 -